An elementary approach to rigorous approximation of invariant measures: Implementing the algorithm

 The maximum of all the $\varepsilon_{ij}$ is really important for all our estimates: we are going to denote it by $\varepsilon$.

-We denote the matrix containing the computed coefficients by $\Pi'$, to distinguish it from $P_{k}$, the actual matrix of the Ulam discretization.
-In general, this matrix is a sparse matrix, whose number of nonzero in the $j$-th row depends on the derivative of the function in the interval $I_{j}$. $\Pi'$ is not a stochastic matrix as we will need in the following.
-Thus, we will slightly perturb its entries to modify it and obtain a sthocastic one.
-We compute the sum of the elements for each row, subtract this number to $1$ and spread the result uniformly on each of the nonzero elements of the row obtaining a new ``markovized'' matrix $\Pi$.
-This assures us that the matrix $\Pi$ represents a Markov chain.
+We denote the matrix containing the computed coefficients by $\tilde{P}_k'$, to distinguish it from $P_{k}$, the actual matrix of the Ulam discretization.
+Please remark that $\tilde{P}'_k$ is not a stochastic matrix as we will need in the following.
+We perturb its entries to modify it and obtain a stochastic one by computing the sum of the elements for each row, subtract this number to $1$ and spread the result uniformly on each of the nonzero elements of the row obtaining a new ``markovized'' matrix $\tilde{P}_k$.